If you’re considering replacing your shingle roof, there are plenty of things you need to consider. Here’s your DIY guide on getting it done!

 Do You Think You can Handle the Job?

 Replacing a roof by yourself is no easy task.
-It’s much more than just replacing a few shingles.
+It’s much more than just replacing a few shingles, if you don’t know what you’re doing you’d be much wiser to use a professional roofing company such as LEKA Roof Systems rather than to attempt it yourself.
 A properly installed roof operates as a cohesive system, with many interworking components, to protect the interior of your home from substantial water damage.
 Hiring a team to do the job for you may be a better option if you’re worried about proper installation and, of course, the physical labor requirements of the job.

 If you’re tearing off an existing roof, instead of doing an overlay, you’re increasing your workload quite a bit.
 If you’re not comfortable walking on a roof or hauling heavy materials up and down a ladder, you might want to reconsider taking on a roofing replacement job.